ThreeTen/threetenbp/README.md

 2. Will the backport be kept up to date?
 There are no plans for further releases.
-However if bugs are found, or pull requests received then a release may occur.
+However if security issues or bugs are found, or pull requests received then a release may occur.

 3. Is this project derived from OpenJDK?
 No. This project is derived from the Reference Implementation previously hosted on GitHub.